The Sins of Abusive Dishonesty within the Catholic Hierarchy–Five Case Studies

 - This is why he routinely refers to marital intercourse as “the conjugal act” and never once uses the more precise and more modern term, “making love.”

 Furthermore, Cardinal Ratzinger was never the parent of a child, and, as a result he never had the opportunity to learn the art of love that plays itself out between a parent and a special child.
-Hence, while he was a brilliant theologian, he lacked the emotional intelligence and the empathy that a Father of the Church requires.
+Hence, while he was a brilliant theologian, he lacked the emotional intelligence and the empathy that his office, as Father of the Church, requires.

 Cardinal Ratzinger’s Dark Side